All Wu-Tang Clan Tour Dates

 Wu-Tang Clan is a band from Staten Island that has reached superstar status across the gangsta rap, hip-hop/rap, and new york rap categories.
 Wu-Tang Clan has released 23 live and studio albums and 35 singles on Spotify that string all the way back to Nov 9, 1993 with their debut album titled Enter the Wu-Tang (36 Chambers).
 Their most recent album release was Black Samson, the Bastard Swordsman (Deluxe) on Jun 6, 2025.

-Wu-Tang Clan's steady growth has led to an overall artist ranking of 2,459 on Spotify in the United States.
+Wu-Tang Clan's steady growth has led to an overall artist ranking of 2,885 on Spotify in the United States.
 They have become well known for their exciting shows and entertaining performances which has built a robust following.
 This is largely fueled by more than 5,000,000 listeners and more than 3,000,000 followers on Spotify, but they also reach an additional tens of millions of listeners on Spotify through playlists.
-Additionally, Wu-Tang Clan has a robust following on social media with over 2,000,000 followers on Instagram.
-They average tens of millions of videos on YouTube and their top video on TikTok has hundreds of millions of views on the social media platform.
-There are also nearly 300,000 posts on Tik Tok with Wu-Tang Clan's tracks featured on them.
+They average tens of millions of videos on YouTube and their top video on TikTok has billions of views on the social media platform.
+There are also nearly 500,000 posts on Tik Tok with Wu-Tang Clan's tracks featured on them.
 Wu-Tang Clan is most listened to in Los Angeles in the United States.When you attend your next Wu-Tang Clan show, it will be easy to see why they have built such a large following.

 Wu-Tang Clan has reached the pinnacle of any artist's career by earning an RIAA award.
 Their top award came on Oct 29, 2018 for their album Enter The Wu-Tang-36 Chambers.
 They received a Multi-Platinum award for the album.
 In total, Wu-Tang Clan has 2 Multi-Platinum albums.
 That's not all though.
 Wu-Tang Clan has been fortunate enough to achieve a Platinum award for 6 more albums.
 Even with all of this success, their RIAA collection finishes with 4 additional Gold albums.
 As such a well renowned artist, you can be certain that Wu-Tang Clan's shows are going to be unforgettable thanks to their decorated music library.